jameskimmel/ZFS/The problem with RAIDZ.md

 That gets us to 20k in total to store 16k.
 20k is 5 sectors and that can't be devided by 2 so there is an additional padding sector needed.
 That gets us to 24k in total to store 16k.
-We expected a storage efficiency of 90%, but only got 66%!
+We expected a storage efficiency of 90%, but only got 66.66%!

 **Notice something?
 No matter how wide we make the RAIDZ1, there are no efficency gains beyond 5 drives.
 This is because we can't make the stripe any wider, no matter how wide we make your RAIDZ1.
-Because of padding, even switching from 4 to 5 drives wide does not make a difference.**
+Because of padding, even going from 4 to 5 drives wide does not help with storage efficiency.**

+#### RAIDZ2 with 4 drives
+With 4 drives, we get a stripe 4 drives wide.
+Each stripe has two 4k data sectors and two 4k parity sectors.
+For a volblock of 16k, we need two stripe (16k/8k = 2).
+That gets us to 32k in total to store 16k.
+32k is 8 sectors and that can't be devided by 3 so there is padding needed.
+We need another padding sector to get to 9 sectors total.
+9 sectors can be devided by 3.
+That gets us to 36k in total to store 16k.
+We expected a storage efficiency of 50%, but only got 44.44%!
+Why would you do that?
+That is WORSE than mirror!

+#### RAIDZ2 with 5 drives
+With 5 drives, we get a stripe 5 drives wide.
+Each stripe has three 4k data sectors and two 4k parity sectors.
+For a volblock of 16k, we need 1.33 stripes (16k/12k).
+The first stripe has three 4k data sectors, in total 12k.
+The first stripe also has two 4k sectors for parity.
+The second stripe has one 4k data sector.
+The second stripe also has two 4k sectors for parity.
+In total, we have four 4k data sectors and four 4k parity sectors.
+That gets us to 32k in total to store 16k.
+32k is 8 sectors and that can't be devided by 3 so there is padding needed.
+We need another padding sector to get to 9 sectors total.
+9 sectors can be devided by 3.
+That gets us to 36k in total to store 16k.
+We expected a storage efficiency of 60%, but only got 44.44%!

 #### RAIDZ2 with 6 drives
 With 6 drives, we get a stripe 6 drives wide.
 Each stripe has four 4k data sectors and two 4k parity sectors.
 For a volblock of 16k, we need one stripe (16k/16k = 1).
 That gets us to 24k in total to store 16k.
-24k is 8 sectors and that can't be devided by 3 so there is padding needed.
+24k is 6 sectors and that can be devided by 3 so there is no padding needed.
-We need another padding sector to get to 9 sectors total.
-9 sectors can be devided by 3.
-That gets us to 28k in total to store 16k.
-We expected a storage efficiency of 66%, but only got 57.14%!
+We expected a storage efficiency of 66.66%, and got 66.66%!

-#### RAIDZ2 with 8 drives
+#### RAIDZ2 with 10 drives
-With 8 drives, we get a stripe 6 drives wide.
+With 10 drives, we get a stripe 6 drives wide.
-This is because we don't need 8 drives to store 16k.
+This is because we don't need 10 drives to store 16k.
+It also behaves exactly as with 6 drives.
 Each stripe has four 4k data blocks and two 4k parity blocks.
 For a volblock of 16k, we need one stripe (16k/16k = 1).
 That gets us to 24k in total to store 16k.
-We expected a storage efficiency of 75%, but only got 66%!
+We expected a storage efficiency of 80%, but only got 66%!

 ### volblocksize 64k
 Some users in the forums recommend 64k on SSDs.